mdgaus/nucleus42/README.md

    all the reactjs components are under /public/javascripts/app/components/
    Company: company search page contains multiple components with filters, companies list and options to select more columns
    Investor: investor search page contains multiple components with filters, investors list and options to select more columns
-   Person: person profile edit contains multiple forms sections with card layout and dropdowns
+   Person: person profile edit contains multiple forms sections with card layout and dropdowns Graph/BubbleChart.js: used to display investments sectors, common to company/person profile
    ContactInfoForm.js: reusable form for social links section, common to Company/Person profile edit
    CustomizeDropDown.js: reusable drop down to use company type and team size for company profile edit
    EditComp.js: company profile edit contains multiple forms sections with card layout, tags and dropdowns